How much does it typically cost to hire a virtual assistant?

 This ensures your virtual assistants only log active hours as hours worked.

-time doctor distraction management
+Time Doctor distraction management

 Note: Time Doctor does NOT monitor which keys are pressed.
 It only checks if any keys are pressed or not.